 Charles Sturt University was awarded an Athena SWAN Bronze Institutional Award in December 2018 and is one of the first Australian universities to receive this prestigious award.

-At CSU, we understand that gender equity is a fundamental element of our institution.
+At Charles Sturt University, we understand that gender equity is a fundamental element of our institution.
 We facilitate employment-related equity and diversity through:

 - Generous flexible working arrangements, parental leave, carers leave and domestic violence provisions included within the Enterprise Agreement

 - Targeted training and development opportunities to support career progression